TheRoam/threeASC/README.md

 # threeASC
-An ASCII file explorer conceived to visualize terrain Digital Elevation Models (DEM) easily with ThreeJS.
+An ASCII file explorer to visualize terrain Digital Elevation Models (DEM) easily with ThreeJS.

 Just load an ASC terrain file and a satellite image.
 You can use the files in **"dem"** and **"img"** folders.